mesos/storm/README.markdown

 * `mesos.local.file.server.port`: Port for the local file server to bind to.
 Defaults to a random port.
 * `mesos.framework.name`: Framework name.
 Defaults to "Storm!!!".
 * `mesos.framework.principal`: Framework principal to use to register with Mesos
 * `mesos.framework.secret.file`:  Location of file that contains the principal's secret.
-Secret cannot end with a NL.
+Secret cannot end with a NewLine.
+* `mesos.executor.docker.image`:  Define this image to run the supervisor as a docker image.
 * `supervisor.autostart.logviewer`: Default is true, if not false please add 128M to topology.mesos.executor.mem.mb

 ## Resource configuration